Designed for

 Outcome

-- Able to identify and describe arguments and evidence;
+- Identify and describe arguments and evidence;

 - Be able to explain how the writer’s choice of style contributes to the formation of opinions;